circularsquare/circularsquare.github.io/pages/friends/dandelion.md

 as a kid the most happy and meaningful interaction i had with flowers was watching dandelion seeds fly away. being with dandelion is like that. while flowering, he's a yellow spot in the grass that brings warmth through your eye, and after turning into seeds, you provide just a bit of air and he spreads that warmth through the air. he's kind of like [freesia](/friends/freesia) in this way, where everything i say or show to him just feels good.

 during high school me and dandelion and plum hung out fairly frequently.

+twice, we've climbed bridges over the [lindje](/places/lindje).

 one summer, we entered [kozuloa](/places/kozuloa) together, and met [pine](/friends/pine). we both hated it, as everyone does, but stayed, as everyone does. we ate juniper at the glimmering pool, water dripping from the cave roof.